unifiedjs/unified-engine/readme.md

         — File-path to a ignore file to load.

     *   [`plugins`][plugins] (`Object`, optional)
-        — Map of plug-in names and options to use.
+        — Map of plug-in names or paths and options to use.

     *   [`pluginPrefix`][plugin-prefix] (`string`, optional)
         — When given, optional prefix to use when searching for plug-ins.